bfortuner/problems/README.md

 1. Selection Sort - Implement and describe complexity

+###Searching

+1. Binary Search - Write method to return True if integer is in array

 ###Arrays

 1. Sum3EqualsZero - Given array of integers, return true if any 3 elements in array sum to zero